Deputies looking for 59-year-old realtor last seen Thursday

 HOUSTON, Texas (KTRK) -- The Harris County Sheriff's Office is asking for your help to find a 59-year-old realtor who went missing on Thursday.

-Violet Marie Mackrizz was last seen at her home in the 17000 block of Stamford Oaks Drive in the Park at Glen Arbor subdivision in northwest Harris County.
+Violet Marie Mackrizz was last seen leaving her home in the 17000 block of Stamford Oaks Drive in the Park at Glen Arbor subdivision in northwest Harris County.

-Mackrizz was last seen driving a black 2016 Mercedes A250 with Texas license plates MBV1949.
+Mackrizz was driving a black 2016 Mercedes A250 with Texas license plates MBV1949.

 She's 5-foot-2-inches tall and weighs 150 pounds and has brown hair and brown eyes.